Undertaker9003/umhackathon2025/README.md

 # UMHackathon 2025
-This repository stores the links for presentation sldies and Figma Prototype for the Domain 3 Task 1.
+This repository stores the links for presentation slides and Figma Prototype for the Domain 3 Task 1.
+You might ask, why no signs of documentation?
+Well our slides has the enough answer to that.

 # Presentation Slide
 [Canva Slide](https://www.canva.com/design/DAGkTJs84rw/5tvdbJ0Nn8a2tI8GT2EGtg/edit)